davidtrestini/PNpedia/Quantities at future null infinity/Waveform/Circular orbits/Spinning/Nonprecessing/Without tidal effects/README.md

 The phase $\phi(x)$ and the chirp $x(\tau)$ are given at 4.5PN accuracy.
 The $h_{22}$ mode is given with 4PN accuracy, and all the others are given at 3.5PN accuracy.

+Currently, the presented results do not include effects due to black hole absorption or tidal heating.

 ## Notations

 We use the following notations: